-Storage Class The storage class is a string.
+- Storage Class The storage class is a string.
 It is used by a tertiary storage system to decide where to store the file (i.e. on which set of tapes) and dCache can use the storage class for a similar purpose (i.e. on which pools the file can be stored.).
-A detailed description of the syntax and how to set the storage class of a directory in the PNFS is given in the section called "Storage Classes".
-Cache Class The cache class is a string with essentially the same functionality as the storage where the parentheses are the conditions.
-The first condition contains the elementary conditions elem-Condl and elemCond2, and the second one contains elemCond3, elemCond4, and elemCond5.
+A detailed description of the syntax and how to set the storage class of a directory in the PNFS is given in the section called "Storage Classes". - Cache Class The cache class is a string with essentially the same functionality as the storage class, except that it is not used by a tertiary storage system.
+It is used in cases, where the storage class does not provide enough flexibility.
+It should only be used, if an existing configuration using storage classes does not provide sufficient flexibility where the parentheses are the conditions.
+The first condition contains the elementary conditions elem-Cond1 and elemCond2, and the second one contains elemCond3, elemCond4, and elemCond5.